- Food and Drink

 Cirencester has a mix of shops that should cater for most people's needs.

 The main shopping area centres around the Market Place (recently rennovated to include a "shared space" for use by the town's market, the Cirencester Advent Festival and other such events), Dyer Street, Cricklade Street and Castle Street.
-There is also a small covered shopping area called Bishops Walk.
+There is also a small covered shopping area called Bishops Walk and The Woolmarket off Dyer Street has lots of little shops to explore.

 The Black Jack Street area has become a 'must visit' area with loads of 'nooks and crannies' to explore.
-And the re-development of the back of the Post Office area has brought further outlets to this area such as Gift, Soushi, Joli Beau and Pashon.
+And the re-development of the back of the Post Office area has brought further outlets to this area such as Soushi, Joli Beau, Pashon.
+Encore has also opened recently and Lord, the "upscale full-service Barber Shop" for boys and men, has become a mainstay of this retail area.

 Womenswear is particularly well represented with many independent stores in the town (such as Jungle and Plum) together with established chains such as Seasalt, Dorothy Perkins and Sahara.